Chicken Spinach Fettuccine Alfredo

 - Add mushrooms and cook for another 5 minutes.

-- Meanwhile, in another sauce pan over medium high heat, add milk and flour and a pinch of salt.
+- Meanwhile, in another non-stick pan over medium high heat, add milk and flour and a pinch of salt.
 Whisking constantly to work out any lumps.

 - Bring mixture to a boil, whisking frequently- The stirring process will avoid the mixture from sticking to the bottom of pot.